5) The Sabbath in the New Testament

 If Paul wanted to change the day of worship to Sunday, why did he not tell the Gentiles: “Come back tomorrow, on Sunday”?
 Instead, the whole city gathered “on the next Sabbath.”

 In Acts 18:4, Paul reasoned in the synagogue “every Sabbath.”
-Verse 11 says he stayed there a year and six months — approximately 78 Sabbaths!
-And this is only in Corinth.
+Verse 11 says he stayed in Corinth for a year and six months.
+The account shows a regular practice of Sabbath teaching, not an apostolic instruction changing the day of worship to Sunday.

 What About References to Sunday?